Noise | Library Policies

 Studying for a big exam?
 Maybe you need total silence.

 Meeting a group from class to work on a project?
 Maybe you need space where you can talk with your group members and not disturb everyone around you.

 Not sure what level of volume is OK where?
-Next time you're in the library, look for colored stickers on tables or walls or take a look at the color-coded map below.
+Next time you're in the library, look for color coded stickers on tables or walls.
 These stickers will tell you what kind of noise level is appropriate for the area that in which you're studying.

 We want to make sure that all students have the best place to study.

 RED stickers mean silent study.
 This includes the Reading Room and the individual desks in the library stacks in the Reading Room and on the mezzanine.
 This means no conversation, no whispering, no group study and no phones.

 ORANGE stickers mean whispering is OK.
 This includes the entire second floor and means no group studying, phones need to be off or set to silent, and if you use your laptop or phone to play audio, you need to use headphones.

 YELLOW stickers mean low talking.
 This includes the Information Commons, the CMC.
 Small group study and normal conversation is OK, but phones should be set to silent or off, and you should use headphones with your music or laptop.

 BLUE stickers mean academic conversation.
 This includes all the group study rooms and the Classroom.
 Phones should still be off or set to silent, but group conversational noise and laptop noise is fine.